Updated June 12, 2023

 Festivals aside, the city’s combination of history, architecture and culture is the reason why so many head to Edinburgh for a UK city break.
 Visit Edinburgh Castle to find out why it's the most visited tourist attraction in Scotland and enjoy the drama of the Royal Mile, which shows off Edinburgh’s Old Town perfectly.

 Meanwhile, the buzz of the Grassmarket is the ideal setting for a night out and the hike up to Arthur’s Seat reveals dramatic panoramas of the city and the surrounding area.

 And, whether you’re a fan of the city’s famous beer or not, a trip to the Guinness Storehouse is fun for any first-timer to the city.
-You can learn everything from how the black drink is made to how to pull the perfect pint, and then enjoy a glass of Guinness with a view in the Gravity Bar.
+You'll learn everything from how the black stuff is made to the art of pulling the perfect pint, and then can enjoy a glass of Guinness with a view in the Gravity Bar.

-Plus, there’s plenty to do if the sun does shine with outdoor spaces such as the National Botanic Gardens or the numerous parks and squares where you can spot statues of big-names including Oscar Wilde (Merrion Square) and James Joyce (St Stephen’s Green).
+Plus, there’s plenty to do if the sun does shine.
+Visit outdoor spaces such as the National Botanic Gardens or the numerous parks and squares, where you can spot statues of big names including Oscar Wilde (Merrion Square) and James Joyce (St Stephen’s Green).

 A country with 'ice' in its name might seem like a chilly choice for a summer city break, but Reykjavik’s weather over the summer months can be clear and sunny with an average temperature around 13C – perfect for exploring this intriguing part of the world.

 The city itself is small compared to many European capitals (Reykjavik has a population of around 123,000) but there’s no shortage of things to keep you busy on a short break.
 Highlights include the iconic Hallgrimskirkja church, the National Museum and the Old Harbour area.